Kanangnut/Python-Pandas-Data-Science-Task-SalesAnalysis/README.md

 Set the real world data science tasks using the Python Pandas library.
 <br><br>
 For ans the question...<br>
 What was the best month for sales?
-How much was earned that month?
+How much was earned that month?<br>
->> December
+Answer: December
 <br>
- What city sold the most product?
+ What city sold the most product?<br>
->> Austin
+Answer: Austin
  <br>
- What time should we display advertisements to maximize likelihood of customer's buying product?
+ What time should we display advertisements to maximize likelihood of customer's buying product?<br>
->> before 11am or 7pm
+Answer: before 11am or 7pm
 <br>
-What products are most often sold together?
+What products are most often sold together?<br>
->> iPhone and Lightning Charging Cable
+Answer: iPhone and Lightning Charging Cable
 <br>
 What product sold the most?
-Why do you think it sold the most?
+Why do you think it sold the most?<br>
->> The AAA Batteries (4-packed) sold the most likely due to its value for money.
+Answer: The AAA Batteries (4-packed) sold the most likely due to its value for money.
 This perception of getting a good deal often drives higher sales, as customers are more likely to purchase items they believe offer a better return on their investment.
 The affordability and practicality of batteries, combined with the convenience of a multi-pack, likely contributed to its popularity.

 ## Tools and techniques for this project